Skip to content

 2. Configuring Jira connection

-3. Fetching data from Jira
+3. Fetching issues from Jira

 Generating the Jira API token